-Table Base Info Population Approach Course Mathedalam Accumuntions Name Reference Item Actual / Estimate Source Methodology Assumptions shipper as well as the corresponding contract information). categories based on the nature of the underlying revenue transactions and customer contracts.
+Table Base Info rmation Population Approach 0 A Name Name Reference Item ltem Actual / Estimate Source Methodology Assumptions shipper as well as the corresponding contract information). categories based on the nature of the underlying revenue transactions and customer contracts.
+Where a service (except for a capacity trading service) exists but has not been used by a customer during the year it is considered to not be a service provided.
 Provided to non-related parties All services were provided to non-related parties in accordance with PypIT customer listing and relevant supporting contracts.
 Provided to related parties No services were provided to related parties.